Tobias Salquist: Lillestrøm SK

 On 7 January 2019, Lillestrøm SK confirmed that they had signed Salquist on a three-year contract.
 His former Silkeborg teammate Daniel A. Pedersen accidentally confirmed the transfer a few hours before the club itself released the news.
 On 7 September 2020 the club confirmed, that Salquist had agreed to terminate his contract so he could return to Denmark and be closer to his girlfriend, who was pregnant.

 Hobro IK

 After returning to Denmark, Salquist went on a trial at Esbjerg fB, but ended up joining Hobro IK on 9 September 2020, signing a deal for the rest of the year.

 Return to Silkeborg

 On 13 January 2021 Silkeborg IF confirmed, that Salquist had returned to the club on a three-year deal.

+Chicago Fire

+In January 2024, after three years at Silkeborg, Salquist moved to American club Chicago Fire FC on a deal until the end of 2025 with an option for one year further.

+Nordsjælland

+On 2 January 2025, Salquist returned to Denmark, signing with Nordsjælland on a deal until June 2028.
+Although all indications were that he would be loaned out to Chicago Fire for the rest of the season after his move to Nordsjælland, the club confirmed on January 21, 2025 that Salquist would stay in Nordsjælland after the sale of Lucas Hey.